laosb/laosb/README.md

   <summary>*Asterisks</summary>
   <p><b>*1: </b>A refactor is pending.</p>
   <p><b>*2: </b>I check that very public one at a once-per-month frequency basis (not guranteed).
 That is said, if you happened to know other addresses, it's encouraged to contact me using those ones instead, since I usually check less public inboxes more frequently.</p>
-  <p><b>*3: </b>Don't ask this specific problem, seriously.
-A private AMA method is planned, but not yet.
-You can ask me on Telegram directly, though.</p>
 </details>

 <!--